ColinBerryMD/fluffy-waffle/README.md

 	- block -- deleting a client wont help (they can just create a new client profile).
 Here we keep them in the DB in a blocked status.
 	- delete -- a client

-As of today message is primitive; veiw is non-existant.
-Messages has already been worked out in a free standing script, but to bring it on board I will need to move away from flask's development server to some combination of gunicorn, redis and nginx (none of which I understand that well).
+As of today message is primitive.
+It has already been worked out in a free standing script, but to bring it on board I will need to move away from flask's development server to some combination of gunicorn, redis and nginx (none of which I understand that well).

-At that point what will remain is to develop the front end through the veiw blueprint.
-My current ambition is to use bootstrap for this.
+At that point the front end is styled with w3css.
+Tried bootstrap, but div in div in div and too many people trying to sell me stuff rather than actually show how things are done... w3css proved much more elegant.

+The only local css is static/css/cbmd.css which has been kept very light.

+The only local js pertains to messages, so I put it in messages/static/javascript/....

 ## I would appreciate feedback regarding style, readability and potential security vulnerabilities.